 Where current payments are resumed while a periodic payment plan is in effect, any prior payments made by the Parties have the effect of reducing any future amount payable by the Parties in respect of the Mortgage Loan by the amounts so paid, until the Parties are reimbursed in the amount of such payments by the Corporation or the Mortgagor.
-All payments by the Parties, except a final settlement payment, as well as all net proceeds from the operation of the Development, and all partial payments against the Mortgage Loan in accordance with the terms of the original Mortgage Loan, as if such payments had been remitted by the Mortgagor on a timely basis.
+All payments by the Parties, except a final settlement payment, as well as all net proceeds from the operation of the Development, and all partial payments against the Mortgage Loan made by the Mortgagor are applied by the Corporation to the reduction of the Mortgage Loan in accordance with the terms of the original Mortgage Loan, as if such payments had been remitted by the Mortgagor on a timely basis.